Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

     - C2 stop-clock --> CPU idle, clock and frequency are scaled down
     - C3 sleep --> cache retained but disable coherency
   - P-states for performance states
-    - P0 full speed
+    - P0 --> full speed
-    - P1 reduced speed, scaled voltage and frequency, lower performance than P0
+    - P1 --> reduced speed, scaled voltage and frequency, lower performance than P0
-    - Pn further levels of scaling up to 255 maximum but usually there are not many due to the difficulty of selecting an optimal policy
+    - Pn --> further levels of scaling up to 255 maximum but usually there are not many due to the difficulty of selecting an optimal policy
 - D-states for device level power/sleep
-  - D0 device is fully on
+  - D0 --> device is fully on
-  - D1 intermediate sleep, device specific, can be more than one
+  - D1 --> intermediate sleep, device specific, can be more than one
-  - D2 or more is switched off
+  - D2 --> or more is switched off

 #### Power management philosophy
 We can have different power consumption profiles with equivalent energy consumption.
 Which approach is better?
 - race-to-idle: completes the tasks as fast as possible and go to sleep.
-Good for HPC or systems that do not require interactivity due to the wake-up latency. this approach also allows to save static power but can lead to have higher peak temperatures, affecting the choice of the cooling.
+Good for HPC or systems that do not require interactivity due to the wake-up latency.
+This approach also allows to save static power but can lead to have higher peak temperatures, affecting the choice of the cooling.
 - slow down: usually adopted on ARM processors, use DVFS to save dynamic power.
-Takes longer to complete the task but no delays in waking up the system, suitable for interactivity (e.g. smartphones)
+Takes longer to complete the task but no delays in waking up the system, suitable for interactivity (e.g. smartphones).

 There is not better approach overall, it depends on the applications and the requirements that we have.